 Think of the vertical lines between steps as paths from the previous state to the next state.
 SFC allows branching of the paths in two ways: selective and parallel.
 The difference between them lies in the placement of transition conditions.

 Parallel branching allows two or more states to occur simultaneously if a single transition condition is met.
 In diagrams, parallel branching is represented by a pair of horizontal lines.

 Figure 3.
-Parallel branching in SFC and equivalent ladder diagram
+Parallel branches in SFC and equivalent ladder diagram.

 Once the OUT 0 is realized and the transition condition (IN 1) is met, all three steps (Step 1, Step 2, and Step 3) initiate.

 Selective Branches in Programming

 Unlike parallel branching, here not all the subsequent steps initiate simultaneously.

 Figure 4.
 Selective branches in SFC and equivalent ladder diagram.